 The Need is Growing

 By 2020 the 60+ population will more than double.
 Many of our seniors have little or no support from family and friends.
-Even those who do have supports are not aware of the resources available to them in their community.
+Even those who do have support are not aware of the resources available to them in their community.
 Connecting these seniors to services often improves their lives by reducing their isolation and depression while also reducing the burden on family caregivers.

 You Can Be A Vital Link

-Fortunately it doesn’t take a village to make this connection – it just takes you!
+Fortunately, it doesn’t take a village to make this connection – it just takes you!
 How can you help?
 It only requires three basic skills you already have.

-1. Listen – without judgment, validate their feelings of loneliness, their loss of friends and family, their loss of purpose.
+1. Listen – without judgment, validate their feelings of loneliness, their loss of friends and family, and their loss of purpose.

 2. Observe – Watch for signs that could indicate that someone is in need of help.
 Look for changes in any of the following:

-- Mental State – Confusion, disorientation, memory loss, repetitiveness
+• Mental State – Confusion, disorientation, memory loss, repetitiveness

-- Physical – Difficulty in seeing, hearing or walking, alcohol or other substance abuse
+• Physical – Difficulty in seeing, hearing, or walking, alcohol or other substance abuse

-- Emotional – Recent losses, appears depressed, anxious, withdrawn or loss of appetite
+• Emotional – Recent losses, appears depressed, anxious, withdrawn, or loss of appetite

-- Social – Isolated, possible victim of abuse, neglect or exploitation
+• Social – Isolated, possible victim of abuse, neglect, or exploitation

-- Appearance – Unkempt, dirty clothes, weight loss
+• Appearance – Unkempt, dirty clothes, weight loss

-- Economic – Confused about money matters and unable to afford necessities
+• Economic – Confused about money matters and unable to afford necessities

 3. Take Action!–The most important step